EJKalmar/Data-Analysis/OWID Covid Data Exploration/README.md

-Exploring and analyzing global Covid 19 data.
+Exploring and analyzing global Covid 19 data using SQL and Tableau.

 Data used was retrieved from https://ourworldindata.org/covid-deaths